When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 How can you get your Stunt Driving or Racing charge withdrawn (or dismissed)?

-If there is a big mistake with your Stunt Driving or Racing charge, it may get withdrawn.
+If there is a big mistake with your Stunt Driving or Racing ticket, it may get withdrawn.

 And, there are 2 types of mistakes that can happen with your charge: Fatal Errors, and Minor Errors.